 Despite the fact that nowadays we are used to see innovation governed by Moore’s Law, or to reap the benefits of the multiplier effect of social networks, this specific change was supported by progress in materials and Newton’s Law.

-While this prestigious company, where Warren Buffet has an interest of almost 27 percent, began to use plastic bottles from the 90’s, it was until 2003 that decided to give a 180 degree turn to the experience.
+While this prestigious company–where Warren Buffet has an interest of almost 27 percent–began using plastic bottles since the 90’s, it was until 2003 that they decided to give a 180 degree turn to the experience.

 It seems that, regarding the origin of innovation, determining the source between producer and user refers us to the eternal discussion between what came first, the chicken or the egg?

 This mentality has led different industries to adopt technological advances, and to experiment with new ways, not only to create products, but to provide solutions.